SirSamelot/onefortheroad.github.io/_posts/2017-04-29-web-scraping-part-1.md

     b'<!DOCTYPE html>\n\n\n\n\n\n\n\n\n\n\t\n\n\n\n\n\n\n\n\n\n\t\n\n\n\n\n\t\n\n\n\n\n\t\n\n\n\n\n\n\t\n\n\n\n\n\t\n\t\t\n\t\n\t\n\t\n\t\t\n\t\n\n\n<html id="XenForo" lang="en-US" dir="LTR" class="Public NoJs uix_javascriptNeedsInit LoggedOut Sidebar  Responsive pageIsLtr   not_hasTabLinks  hasSearch   is-sidebarOpen hasRightSidebar is-setWidth navStyle_3 pageStyle_0 hasFlexbox" xmlns:fb="http://www.facebook.com/2008/fbml">\n<head>\n\n\n\t<meta charset="utf-8" />\n\t<meta http-equiv="X-UA-Compatible" content="IE=Edge,chrome=1" />\n\t\n\t\t<meta name="viewport" content="width'

 Whoa, OK, hang on a minute.
 What's all this?
-If I squint hard enough, I can start picking out html tags here and there, and now my eyes are blurry and I'm not even drinking anything.
+If I squint hard enough, I can start picking out html tags here and there, and now my eyes are blurry and I'm not even drinking anything yet.

-What `page.text` did was return the raw contents of the downloaded html file.
+What `page.content` did was return the raw contents of the downloaded html file.
 That's a great start (thank you `requests.get()`) but what we want is that table of Top 100 beers.
 That brings us to our next tool, **Beautiful Soup**.

-## 3. Parsing the html, or "What devilry is this?!"
+# 3. Parsing the html, or "What devilry is this?!"
-Now that we have a nice `page` object containing our page's HTML code, we can then use the magic inside Beautiful Soup to pick out the parts we want.
+Now that we have a `requests` object containing our page's HTML code, we can then use the magic inside Beautiful Soup to pick out the parts we want.
 This is called *parsing*.
 To start, we simply instantiate Beautiful Soup with our page's content using the *lxml* HTML parser.
+(Read more about parsers [here](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-a-parser).)

 ```python
 soup = BeautifulSoup(page.content, 'lxml')
 ```

-Now we have a `soup` object that is ready for us to poke around.
+Now we have a `soup` object that is ready for us to digest.
 Behind the scenes, Beautiful Soup has turned the HTML into a nested data structure.
 The full scope of Beautiful Soup is beyond this tutorial, but let's explore the basics.

 First, we now have access to a nicely formatted version of our downloaded page.
 Here's a snippet of the first 1000 characters: